THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

-You’d be surprised as how much money you save over time by doing this trick.
+You’d be surprised as how much you save over time by doing this trick.

-If you really want to be adventurous, try going meatless a couple times a week.
+If you really want to be adventurous, try going meatless more often.

 Not all grocery stores are the same and not one is the best for everything.